Episode 7, Season 3

 Understanding and Teaching the Civil Rights MovementEdited by Hasan Kwame Jeffries

-- Teaching Tolerance, Letter From a Birmingham Jail
+- Learning for Justice, Letter From a Birmingham Jail

 Hasan Kwame Jeffries: Last year, shortly before the Martin Luther King, Jr. holiday, my four-year-old daughter’s preschool teacher asked me to speak to her class about Dr. King.
 She wanted the children to learn about the civil rights icon in advance of the school’s annual MLK Day assembly.